harrison-broadbent/personal_site/source/blog/hacker-news-traffic-spike-anatomy.html.md

 ![traffic from hacker news traffic spike](images/blog/hacker-news-traffic-spike-anatomy/stats.png) _Across a 20 hour surge, I recorded approx 15k unique visitors and 18k pageviews from HN._

-**With a (recorded) peak of ~308 concurrent users:**
+**With a (recorded) peak of 308 concurrent users:**

 ![traffic from hacker news traffic spike](images/blog/hacker-news-traffic-spike-anatomy/308-live.png) _I recorded a peak of 308 concurrent users from HN (although I was asleep for the tail-half of my submission's front-page time)._

 **15k visitors is a lot!
 The _actual_ traffic numbers are a bit more opaque though (and likely larger).**

 My analytics provider uses a javascript snippet to track pageviews.
-With [over 30% of people using an ad-blocker](https://backlinko.com/ad-blockers-users#:~:text=Today%2C%2032.8%25%20of%20internet%20users%20worldwide%20report%20using%20an%20ad%20blocker.) (which typically blocks javascript snippets), thousands of people likely blocked my analytics script (good for them!).
+With [over 30% of people using an ad-blocker](https://backlinko.com/ad-blockers-users#:~:text=Today%2C%2032.8%25%20of%20internet%20users%20worldwide%20report%20using%20an%20ad%20blocker.) (most block javascript snippets), thousands of people likely blocked my analytics script (good for them!).

 Traffic could have been closer to 20k and 24k respectively (or higher, even, if you believe the tech-savvy HN audience might have a higher usage of ad-blockers than the general population).